|

 the foundations of vehicle dynamics as experienced by Olley himself.
 His

-overall vehicle dynamics and many other topics are as valid today as when
+dynamics and many other topics are as valid today as when they were first

 To see the Errata List, click here.